 You Might Also Like: How To Connect To A Force That Drives Us Higher

 Driving Force #7.
 Need for Love and Companionship

 For the majority of people, the need for companionship and love is deep-rooted.

 It is much more universal than the driving forces of money and fame, due to the basic human need for socialization.

 Another driving force that varies by individual choice is the desire for fitness and health.

 Some people value these very highly.

-They devote a lot of time to learning the proper ways to take care of themselves to the best of their ability.
+They devote a lot of time to learning the proper ways to take care of themselves.

 Both feeling well and looking good are extremely important to them.